aliencaocao/TIL-2024/README.md

 We only document in detail the multi-stage approach that we used eventually here.
 ### Overview
 1. YOLOv6l6 trained on single-class detection of targets in general, using synthetic data too
-2. Extract the bboxes as detected by YOLO, optionally using SAHI (Slicing Aided Hyper Inference), helped for v9e but not v6l6
+2. Extract the bboxes as detected by YOLO, optionally using SAHI (Slicing Aided Hyper Inference).
+SAHI helped for v9e but not v6l6.
 3. Run each extracted bbox through Real-ESRGAN x4v3 model to upscale 4x
 4. Feed each bbox into a SigLIP and get similarity score VS caption (1/image)
 5. Choose the box with the highest similarity score for each caption